urbaman/HomeLab/Kubernetes/Traefik/readme.md

   isDefaultClass: true
 ```

-(Only for no HA with Treafik's cert managing) Finally go to the deployment section, and add the following initContainer to properly manage certificates permissions in case of errors (it will probably not run and break traefik's start process):
+## SSL certs permisisons check (Only for no HA with Treafik's cert managing)

+Finally go to the deployment section, and add the following initContainer to properly manage certificates permissions in case of errors (it will probably not run and break traefik's start process):

 ```bash
 deployment: